-The Board of County Commissioners has declared an emergency situation in the vicinity of Should the decision be made to evacuate your area, you should plan to be away from your home for or less.
-You should now begin thinking about where you would stay and the necessities you may wish to take with you.

-You should review any evacuation instructions on hand which may have previously been supplied by local officials.
-This station will broadcast instructions if evacuation is ordered.

-The following items are recommended as evacuation supplies:

-- 1. Two (2) blankets per person, or a sleeping bag.

-- 2. Change of clothing.

-- 3. Important papers (checkbook, etc.)

-- 4. Medicine, particularly special medication.

-- 5. Toilet articles.

-We repeat that evacuation has not yet been recommended.
+The Board of County Commissioners has declared an emergency situation in the vicinity of or le ecision be made to evacuate your area, you should plan to be away from your home for ess.
+You should now begin thinking about where you would stay and the necessities you may wish to take w ith you. view any evacuation instructions on hand which may have previously been supplied by local station will broadcast instructions if evacuation is ordered.
+The following items are recommended as evacuation supplies: 1.
+Two (2) blankets per person, or a sleeping bag.
+2. Change of clothing.
+3. Important papers (checkbook, etc.) 4.
+Medicine, particularly special medication.
+5. Toilet articles.
+We repeat that t evacuation has not yet been recommended.
 These are only preparatory instructions.

-This message has been issued by authority of the Board of County Commissioners.
-Additional information may be obtained from

-Date/Time of issue:
+NOTE TO CO RRESPONDENTS: has been issued by authority of the Board of County Commissioners. ormation may be obtained from Date/Time of issue: Issued by:

-Issued by: